Kubah National Park: History

 The park was gazetted in 1989, largely due to its exceptional diversity of palms.
 The peak visitation was reached during the Visit Malaysia Year campaign in 1994, with more than 45,000 local visitors being recorded.
 In subsequent years, visitation dropped to below 10,000 annually.
 It is only in recent years that Kubah has begun to attract foreign visitors, though they remain small in number.

 Flora and fauna

 Kubah National Park is also famous for its palm diversity with 98 species in its compound, which is one of the richest palm habitats in the world.
 While the park was gazetted primarily for this reason, its biodiversity extends beyond palms.
 The area also supports mixed dipterocarp and kerangas forests, contributing to a wider range of plant species, including members of the Ficus genus.
 The nearby Matang Wildlife Centre, also a part of the park, shelters orangutans and other animals undergoing rehabilitation for return to the wild.

 In addition to its botanical richness, the park is home to various animal species.
 These include the Bornean narrow-mouthed frog (Microhyla borneensis), pill millipedes, the fairy pitta (Pitta nympha), and the rufous-winged fulvetta (Stachyris erythroptera rufa).
+A number of stick insects have been described from here, including Acacus braggi which is only known from Gunung Serapi.